NikhileshRavishankar92/Sidewalk-Detection/README.md

 - Create a folder called scripts inside the newly created pkg (~/catkin_ws/src/pkg_name)
 - Download and save the files sidewalk_detect.py and Robot_vision.py in the scripts folder(~/catkin_ws/src/pkg_name/scripts)
 - Make the two files executable so that ROS can recognize and use them.
 (Run "chmod +x sidewalk_detect.py" and "chmod +x Robot_vision.py")
-- Chande directory to ~/catkin_ws in your terminal and run catkin_make.
+- Change directory to ~/catkin_ws in your terminal and run catkin_make.
 - Run roscore in a separate terminal
 - Enter the command rosrun pkg_name sidewalk_detect.py.
 The node will now wait for Image topic "/camera/color/image_raw"
-- Play an rosbag file to view the results (rosbag play -l bag_name.bag)
+- Play the rosbag file to view the results (rosbag play -l bag_name.bag)
 - Press q to exit the image window

 Detecting the sidewalk in a point cloud
 -To run the point cloud algorithm, download and save the file sidewalk_detect.cpp inside your ROS package.
--Update the CMakelists.txt with add_executable(sidewalk_detect sidewalk_detect.cpp) and target_link_libraries(sidewalk_detect ${catkin_LIBRARIES})
+-Update the CMakelists.txt with add_executable(sidewalk_detect sidewalk_detect.cpp) and target_link_libraries(sidewalk_detect ${catkin_LIBRARIES}) under the sub-heading build.
 -Run catkin_make from the catkin_ws directory.
 -Run roscore in a separate terminal
--Enter the command rosrun pkg_name sidewalk_detect
+-Enter the command rosrun pkg_name sidewalk_detect.
+The node will now wait for the topic /camera/depth/points.
--To visualize the point cloud use rvix (Enter "rosrun rviz rviz" in a separate terminal) -Play rosbag file containing the topic /camera/depth/points (rosbag play -l bag_name.bag) -In the rviz window, set Global Options -> Fixed frame -> camera_depth_optical_frame ,Global Options -> Background color -> 0;0;0, Global Options -> Frame rate -> 30 ,Grid -> plane -> XY.
+-To visualize the point cloud use rvix (Enter "rosrun rviz rviz" in a separate terminal) -Play rosbag file containing the topic /camera/depth/points (rosbag play -l bag_name.bag) in a separate terminal.
+-In the rviz window, set Global Options -> Fixed frame -> camera_depth_optical_frame ,Global Options -> Background color -> 0;0;0, Global Options -> Frame rate -> 30 ,Grid -> plane -> XY.
 -Add PointCloud2 display and set topic to /camera/depth/points_in or /camera/depth/points_out to view the sidewalk and non-sidewalk parts of the pointcloud respectively.